 Digitally controlled methods of generating musical sound operate by producing a sequence of digital numbers which are converted to electrical analog signals.
 The analog signals are amplified to produce musical sound through a conventional speaker.
-Musical instruments which employ digital control are constructed with a keyboard or other input device and with digital electronic circuits The electronic circuits responsive to the keyboard. digitally process signals in response to the keyboard and digitally generate oscillations which form the sound These digitally generated oscillations in the speaker. are distinguished from oscillations generated by analog oscillators and are distinguished from mechanically induced oscillations produced by conventional orchestral and other type instruments.
+Musical instru- 20 ments which employ digital control are constructed with a keyboard or other input device and with digital electronic circuits responsive to the keyboard.
+The electronic circuits digitally process signals in response to the keyboard and digitally generate oscillations 25 which form the sound in the speaker.
+These digitally generated oscillations are distinguished from oscillations generated by analog oscillators and are distinguished from mechanically induced oscillations produced by conventional orchestral and other type instru- 30 ments.

 All musical sounds, whether of electronic or mechanical origin, can be described by Fourier spectra.
-The Fourier spectra describes musical sound in terms of its component frequencies which are represented as sinusoids.
+The Fourier spectra describes musical sound in terms of its component frequencies which are represented as sinus- 35 oids.
 The whole musical sound is, therefore, a sum of the component frequencies, that is, a sum of sinusoids.

 Under Fourier analysis, tones are classified as harmonic or inharmonic.
-A harmonic tone is periodic and can be represented by a sum of sinusoids having frequencies which are integral multiples of a fundamental frequency.
-The fundamental frequency is the pitch of the tone. orchestra include Harmonic instruments of the strings, the brasses, and the woodwinds.
-An inharmonic tone is not periodic, although it often can be represented by a sum of sinusoids.
+A harmonic tone is periodic and can be represented by a sum of sinusoids having fre- 40 quencies which are integral multiples of a fundamental frequency.
+The fundamental frequency is the pitch of the tone.
+Harmonic instruments of the orchestra include the strings, the brasses, and the woodwinds.
+An inharmonic tone is not periodic, although it often can be 45 represented by a sum of sinusoids.
 The frequencies comprising an inharmonic tone, however, usually do not have any simple relationship.
 Inharmonic instruments do not normally have any pitch associated with them.
-Instruments in the orchestra that are inharmonic include the percussion instruments, such as the bass drum, the snare drum, the cymbal and others.
+Instruments in the orchestra that are inharmonic in- 50 clude the percussion instruments, such as the bass drum, the snare drum, the cymbal and others.

-instruments Electronically controlled musical relied upon forming selected Fourier spectra as a basis for producing musical sound.
-One known type of digital musical instrument employs a harmonic summation method of music generation.
-In the harmonic summation method, a tone is produced by adding (or subtracting) a number of amplitude-scaled sinusoids of different frequencies. harmonic summation method, however, requires a complex addition (or subtraction) process to form each That process requires digital circuitry which is both expensive and inflexible.
-Accordingly, the digital design necessary to carry out the method of
+Electronically controlled musical instruments have relied upon forming selected Fourier spectra as a basis musical instrument employs a harmonic summation method of music generation.
+In the harmonic summation method, a tone is produced by adding (or subtracting) a large number of amplitude-scaled sinusoids of different frequencies.
+The harmonic summation 60 method, therefore, requires a large number of multiplications and additions to form each sample.
+That process requires digital circuitry which is both expensive and inflexible.
+Accordingly, the digital design necessary to carry out the method of harmonic summation is compu- 65 tationally complex and leaves much to be desired.